The friendly people of The Bahamas make us different. And, San Salvador has the friendliest, which makes us even more unique.

 Originally called Guanahani by the Lucayan Indians, the island was renamed San Salvador by Christopher Columbus, which means Holy Saviour.
 It’s actually the exposed peak of a submerged mountain that rises 15,000 feet from the ocean’s floor.
-The land is full of undulating hills, beautiful beaches, numerous salt water lagoons and amazing reefs that surround the greater part of the island.
 It has one of the most unique-looking landscapes in The Bahamas.
+The land is full of undulating hills, beautiful beaches, numerous salt water lakes, and amazing reefs that surround the greater part of the island.
+Plus, there are a few substantial plantation ruins that are important reminders of the island's Loyalist past — Watling's Castle at Sandy Point and Fortune Hill Plantation at Fortune Hill.
 Just over 1,000 people call San Salvador home.
 They’re descendants of slaves brought to the island by British Loyalists.
 Today, these San Salvadorans provide visitors with tourism activities such as fishing, diving, sailing and guided tours.

-Christopher Columbus reportedly made his first landfall at Long Bay, San Salvador on October 12, 1492, during his historic voyage to the New World.
-A big stone cross now stands on the spot and it is the most photographed site on the island.
+The Italian explorer reportedly made his first landfall at Long Bay, San Salvador, on October 12, 1492, during his historic voyage to the New World.
+A big stone cross marking the spot is the most photographed place on the island.